 - 1. Physical systems and data used to manage the market: - (a) NEMMCO's market management systems (MMS); - (b) Participant computer systems interfacing with NEMMCO's systems; - (c) Marginal loss factors static and dynamic; - (d) Transmission constraints and limits; - (e) Energy and demand projections for new regions; - (f) Minimum Reserve Requirements of each region; and - (g) SRA arrangements; - 2.
-Financial risk management arrangements of market participants: - (a) Prudential limits calculated by NEMMCO for market participants; - (b) Credit-support arrangements of market participants; - (c) Financial hedge contracts; and
+Financial risk management arrangements of market participants:

-118 The Abolition proposal and the original May 2006 Macquarie Generation proposal.
+115 The Abolition proposal and the original May 2006 Macquarie Generation proposal.

-119 NEMMCO, Letter to Dr John Tamblyn, Implementation of a region boundary change, 25 August 2006.
+116 NEMMCO, Letter to Dr John Tamblyn, Implementation of a region boundary change, 25 August 2006.

-- (d) Inter-regional settlement residue unit holdings; - 3.
+- (a) Prudential limits calculated by NEMMCO for market participants; - (b) Credit-support arrangements of market participants; - (c) Financial hedge contracts; and - (d) Inter-regional settlement residue unit holdings; - 3.
 Information concerning: - (a) The Statement of Opportunities (SOO)/Annual National Transmission Statement (ANTS); and - (b) Mapping National Metering Identifiers, generator and load connection points to new regions; and - 4.
 Metering.
 A change in the Snowy region boundary may require the installation of revenue metering on the new boundaries so that the distribution of settlement residues to Auction Participants could be calculated to a very high degree of accuracy.
-Two types of metering are used in the NEM operational (or "SCADA") metering and revenue metering.120 At present, there is both revenue metering and operational metering installed at various points along the existing Snowy region's boundaries, but it is not apparent to NEMMCO whether revenue metering must be used for the purpose of calculating settlement residue distributions.
-NEMMCO stated that the question of revenue metering was more relevant to the May 2006 Macquarie Generation proposal than the Abolition alternative, with existing metering likely to be adequate for the Abolition alternative.
+Two types of metering are used in the NEM operational (or "SCADA") metering and revenue metering.
+At present, there is both revenue metering and operational metering installed at various points along the existing Snowy region's boundaries, but it is not apparent to NEMMCO whether revenue metering must be used for the purpose of calculating settlement residue distributions.
+NEMMCO stated that the question of revenue metering was more relevant to the May 2006 Macquarie Generation proposal than the Abolition proposal, with existing metering likely to be adequate for the Abolition proposal.
 However, in both cases, as a transitional step, lower accuracy SCADA metering could be used prior to the installation of revenue metering at the new regional boundaries.